kelleyvanevert/adventofcode2022/readme.md

 - **Day 20.**

   Wow, I spent waaaay too much time thinking in loops about indices, getting nowhere..
-Finally, I went online to look at other people's solutions, and it turned I totally overengineered it also.
-I had a really complicated function `move_index_by` that would deal with the weird (but not as weird as I though) modulo arithmetic of the target index of a moving tile.
+Finally, I went online to look at other people's solutions, and it turned out I totally overengineered it also.
+I had a really complicated function `move_index_by` that would deal with the weird (but not as weird as I thought) modulo arithmetic of the target index of a moving tile.
 I got totally caught up in the test case that the `-2` at position `2` would loop around to the last position, instead of going to position `0`.
 But, I overlooked the fact that it's really only just a case of formatting, because it's a loop.
 I should have seen this earlier, and then just colocate the numbers and their original indices in the same vector, and also just not worry about the performance hit of always looping through the vector to find the next number.

   The bonus part calculation took .. more than 5 hours XD (I left it on overnight.)
 What's also funny/new to me to see, is that it's all due to the size of the numbers involved in the multiplication.
 There's a very simple 10-factor scale between the number of digits (past 4) in the decryption key and the total calculation time.
 I guess this is super obvious, but, first time I've seen it so strikingly.